xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/run.md

         .propertyPrefix("something")
 ```

-Junit 5 extensions use test class (and sometimes method) name to generate unique prefixes.
+JUnit 5 extensions use the test class (and sometimes method) name to generate unique prefixes.

 ## Lifecycle listeners